credativ/plutono/docs/sources/dashboards/dashboard_folders.md

 +++
 title = "Dashboard Folders"
-keywords = ["grafana", "dashboard", "dashboard folders", "folder", "folders", "documentation", "guide"] aliases = ["/docs/grafana/latest/reference/dashboard_folders/"] weight = 3
+keywords = ["plutono", "dashboard", "dashboard folders", "folder", "folders", "documentation", "guide"] aliases = ["/docs/plutono/latest/reference/dashboard_folders/"] weight = 3
 +++

 # Dashboard Folders

-Folders are a way to organize and group dashboards - very useful if you have a lot of dashboards or multiple teams using the same Grafana instance.
+Folders are a way to organize and group dashboards - very useful if you have a lot of dashboards or multiple teams using the same Plutono instance.

-> **Note:** Only Grafana Admins and Super Admins can create, edit, or delete folders.
+> **Note:** Only Plutono Admins and Super Admins can create, edit, or delete folders.
 Refer to [Organization roles]({{< relref "../permissions/organization_roles.md" >}}) for more information.

 ## How To Create A Folder